ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 })
 SecurityParameters.SetTrustVerificationCallback(TrustCallback)

-// Specifying a local Endpoint is optional when using Initiate Preconnection := NewPreconnection(RemoteSpecifier,
+// Specifying a Local Endpoint is optional when using Initiate Preconnection := NewPreconnection(RemoteSpecifier,
                                   TransportProperties,
                                   SecurityParameters)